slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/SlipStream_Client.md

   - Find the scripts used to install and configure a machine
   - Reset the abort status for a failed deployment

+# Installation

+The SlipStream client is installed by default on all machines started through SlipStream.
+If you want to install it on your local machine, it can be installed with `pip`, the python installer.

+Just running the following should work:

+    $ pip install slipstream-client

+You will obviously need to have python (v2.6+, not v3.x) installed on the machine.

 # Major Client Commands

 There are actually just a few commands in the SlipStream client that